Canadian passengers stranded after party flight to Mexico

 Adding insult to injury, they were branded “idiots” Wednesday by Prime Minister Justin Trudeau.

 Videos of the Dec.
 30 flight shared on social media show unmasked passengers in close proximity while singing and dancing in the aisle and on seats.
-In one video, a large bottle of vodka appears to be passed among passengers and a a woman appears to be smoking an electronic cigarette.
+In one video, a large bottle of vodka appears to be passed among passengers and a woman appears to be smoking an electronic cigarette.

 Air Transat said on Twitter that the “disruptive passengers” from the Sunwing flight had been trying to return home on its flights, but were denied boarding based on the company’s obligation to ensure passenger and crew safety.